Roguelazer/muttdown/README.md

 The `markdown_extensions` configuration file option can be set to a list of Python markdown extensions that will be enabled (e.g. `[markdown.extensions.extra,markdown.extensions.Admonition]`).

+The `utf8` option will assume that the message text is UTF8 and create the HTML version appropriately.
+This is useful if you receive a lot of e-mails (which you want to quote in replies) that include UTF-8 characters but don't have the encoding set correctly.

 Installation
 ------------